T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

 TMAG Collection Ref: Q15576

-CALLOUTS: This is the database information for Nevin's photograph of William Ryan at the Tasmanian Museum and Art Gallery (received here in 2015).
-Even though Nevin's name and date of photographic capture was clearly written on the verso decades or even a century earlier, the cataloguist not only chose to ignore it, she wrongly transcribed Nevin's second initial "J" as "S", despite all prior research, publications and exhibitions of these Tasmanian mugshots in Nevin's name right throughout the 20th century.
+CALLOUTS: This is the database information for Thomas J. Nevin's photograph of William Ryan at the Tasmanian Museum and Art Gallery (received here in 2015).
+Even though T. J. Nevin's name and date of photographic capture was clearly written on the verso in 1983, the cataloguist not only chose to ignore it, she wrongly transcribed Nevin's second initial "J" as "S", despite all prior research, publications and exhibitions of these Tasmanian mugshots in Nevin's name throughout the 20th century.

 No reference is given for the source of misinformation concerning A. H. Boyd.
 Note the use of existential sentence structure: "It is thought ...is known to have ..." which suggests objectivity, even common knowledge, when in fact the only source is the TMAG's own publication of an A-Z directory called Tasmanian photographers 1840-1940 (Long, C.; Winter, G. 1995), where the furphy about A. H. Boyd was included as a "belief" purely in the interests of promoting tourism to Port Arthur.
 In preparing the database notes, the TMAG cataloguist added a few more imaginative flourishes, viz: